apache/cloudstack-documentation/source/releasenotes/about.rst

 =======================

-What's New in 4.13.1.0
+What's New in |release|
 ----------------------

-The new 4.13.1.0 version is a 4.13 maintenance release containing almost 100 fixes and improvements on the 4.13.0.0 release.
+The new |release| version is a 4.13 maintenance release containing almost 100 fixes and improvements on the 4.13.0.0 release.